 The unnatural plastic colors of Legos usually don’t complement live plants and other decor.
 They ultimately end up looking out of place and cluttered.

-10 Genius Tips to Prevent Calcium Deposits in Your Fish Tank: Put Legos in a Fish Tank?
+10 Genius Tips to Prevent Calcium Deposits in Your Fish Tank: Adding Playfulness to Your AquariumBenefits of Adding Legos to a Fish Tank

 While there are risks, some aquarists think carefully adding Legos can work in specific scenarios.
 Here are some proposed benefits: